 Creating a Comfortable Crib Environment

-To help your baby transition to a crib, it is crucial to create a comfortable and soothing environment.
+I found it helpful when transitioning baby to a crib to create the most comfortable and soothing environment possible.
 Start by choosing soft and breathable crib sheets that your baby will feel cozy sleeping on.

-You can even sleep on the sheets for a few days before the transition to infuse your scent, which might be comforting for the baby.
+You can even sleep on the sheets for a few days before the transition to infuse your scent, which might be comforting for the baby and safer than tucking in your shirt.

 Safeguarding Against Potential Risks

-Safety is paramount when transitioning your baby to a crib.
+Safety is so so so important when transitioning your baby to a crib.
 Make sure the crib meets all safety standards and is free of loose or broken parts.
 The mattress should fit snugly in the crib, leaving no gaps on the sides.

 Keep the crib free from blankets, toys, and pillows to eliminate any risks of suffocation.
 Instead, dress the baby in appropriate sleep clothing or use a wearable blanket to keep them warm without the need for loose blankets.

-It is recommended to have the crib in the same room as the parents for at least the first six months, as it decreases the risk of Sudden Infant Death Syndrome (SIDS) and promotes better sleep for both the baby and the parents.
-This arrangement can also facilitate feeding and meeting your baby’s needs throughout the night.
+It’s also recommended to have the crib in the same room as the parents for at least the first six months, as it decreases the risk of Sudden Infant Death Syndrome (SIDS) and promotes better sleep for both the baby and the parents.

 Essential Transition Tools and Techniques